peakflames/mogzi/README.md

 ### Chat Interface 💬

 - Start typing your messages after the prompt
 - AI responses will stream in real-time with green text
 - Exit the chat by typing `exit`, `quit`, or pressing Enter with no message
+- Chat history is automatically saved to disk for future sessions
+- Access previous chat sessions using the `--list-sessions` and `--chat -l <session_id>` commands

 ### Configuration ⚙️